obewan/SMLP/README.md

 # Roadmap to first release

 - Add more activation functions that can be selected. `[in progress]`
-- Add a Prediction mode.
+- Add a Predictive mode.
+- Add a pipe input.
 - Improve code coverage to 80%.
 - Add interactive testing.
 - Add an auto-training feature (searching for the best parameters).
 - Add a GUI (but probably on a more advanced project).

-Tensors, CUDA support and ONNX (Open Neural Network Exchange) format will be for a more advanced MLP project.
+Tensors, CUDA support and ONNX (Open Neural Network Exchange) format will be for an other and more advanced MLP project.

 # Usage